Cohen Scholars (formerly Hal and Jo Cohen GNF)

 3. plan of study that includes 9 semester hours of education core coursework or description of prior completion on transcript.
 The nurse educator will include preparation in their plan of study to meet the National League for Nursing's Nurse Educator Competencies to ensure a smooth transition to employment in a nurse educator role.

 Renewal and Continuation: The Cohen Scholars awards are automatically renewed for the full term of approved plan of study provided all eligibility requirements are fulfilled.

 An annual update on the mentoring plan should include program progress, any change in the plan of study and is required at the completion of each academic year.

 A recipient who is not continuously enrolled in the program, academically ineligible, decides against a faculty career path, or who is not making satisfactory progress will not continue to be funded as a Cohen Scholar.

 Service Obligation: A recipient must sign a promissory note affirming that the recipient will serve as a nurse educator at a Maryland institution with nursing degree programs or as a hospital nurse educator by doing the following:

 1. work one year as a full-time nurse faculty member/hospital educator/ approved educational role for each academic year, or portion thereof, the award was received as a full-time or part-time student; or

 2. as outlined in a recipient’s service obligation agreement and promissory note.

-Individuals fulfilling their service obligations as a part-time nurse faculty member or hospital educator or approved educational role serving Maryland must work two years for each year of their full-time employment obligation.
-Full-time employment is defined as 35 or more hours per week or a contract for 12 or more academic credit hours per semester in didactic instruction.
-Part-time employment is defined as 20-34 hours per week or a contract for less than 12 academic credit hours in didactic instruction or a clinical instruction contract for less than 12 contact hours or combination of less than 12 academic credit and/or contact hours per semester.
-Please sign up to receive information on job openings and use this tool to seek employment in nursing education with Lead Nursing Forward.
+The requirements for the GNF/CS service obligation is working full-time or part-time as a nurse faculty member or hospital educator.
+Full-time employment is defined as 35 or more hours per week or a contract for 12 or more academic credit hours per didactic instruction.
+Part-time employment is defined as 20-34 hours per week or a contract of less than 12 credit hours or combination of less than 12 academic and/or contract hours per semester.
+The minimum part-time teaching service is 3 academic credits or 120 clinical hours per semester for a minimum of 2 consecutive semesters Fall/Spring each academic year.